PacktPublishing/Mastering-Puppet-6-for-Large-Infrastructures-Second-Edition/README.md

 By the end of this course, you will be confident and skilled enough to scale and troubleshoot Puppet and overcome issues faced in larger deployments with real-world examples.

-By the end of the course, you will have built an appetizing burger-recipe applicaiton.
 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>